Polyakov--Nambu--Jona-Lasinio model in finite volumes: Results

 where, $X$ and $Y$ stands for $q$, $Q$ and $S$ with $X\neq Y$.
 We compute the correlation coefficients using numerical differentiation.
 We obtain the thermodynamic potential $\Omega$ at any given temperature within the range -50MeV$\leq \mu_X ,\mu_Y \leq$50MeV in an interval of 0.1 MeV.
 For obtaining the derivative $\frac{\partial^2(-\Omega/T^4)}{\partial(\mu_X/T)\partial(\mu_Y/T)}$, we compute it for various values of $\Delta(\mu_X/T)=\Delta(\mu_Y/T)$ and consider the value when the derivative reaches a saturation.
 We repeat the whole procedure for the entire temperature range so as to obtain first order correlations of conserved charges as functions of temperature around zero chemical potentials.

-In Fig.(\ref{correl}) we show the results for the volume dependence of the correlations of different conserved charges.
-The volume dependence is similar to those of the fluctuations discussed above.
-The quark-charge correlation is most significant near the transition and has the most prominent volume dependence.
-The baryon number for strange (anti-strange) quarks is $\frac{1}{3}(\frac{-1}{3})$ and correspondingly correlation coefficient between baryon number and strangeness is negative.
-This shows an order-parameter like behavior and takes up quite different values in hadron gas and QGP phases.
-We find a sizeable change in this quantity with system volume which persists even above the cross-over.
-The charge-strangeness (QS) correlation behaves almost similar to that for quark-strangeness (qS).

-In Fig.~(\ref{ratiocorrel}) we have plotted the ratios of correlations to fluctuations for different conserved charges.
+In fig.~\ref{ratiocorrel} we have plotted the ratios of correlations to fluctuations for different conserved charges.
 The volume scaling violation in this case is quite small for all the sectors except for the smallest system size.
-We note that the correlations and fluctuations are derivatives of same order of the free energy.
-It would therefore be interesting to check if the scaling behavior is similar for ratios of fluctuations with same order of derivatives.
-This is shown in Fig.(\ref{flucratios}).
-We find that the ratios of fluctuations of different charges respectively for the $2^{nd}$ and $4^{th}$ orders show very small scaling violation.
-The fluctuation ratios of $4^{th}$ order are somewhat more than that of $2^{nd}$ order.
-The only exception is in case of $R=2fm$.
-Thus it seems that the large distance behavior of fluctuations change with the order of fluctuations.
-Such an observation has already been made in \cite{stephan} where the higher order moments are found to be more sensitive to the correlation length.

-As already discussed, the free energy at a given temperature and non-zero baryon densities may be expanded in a power series in baryon (or quark) chemical potential around $\mu_q=0$ unless there is a singularity.
-The coefficients are the fluctuations of different orders at $\mu_q=0$.
-If these fluctuations have different volume dependence then the free energy at non-zero chemical potential would show violation of volume scaling.
-To investigate this, let us now look at the finite density scenario.
+We note that here the correlations and fluctuations are derivatives of same order of the free energy.

+The fluctuations of the conserved charges can also be extracted for non-zero chemical potentials.
 Here we have considered net quark density $c_1^q$ and quark number fluctuations $c_2^q$ for simplicity.
 These quantities are also the simplest to analyze from the experimental data at least in terms of net proton number and its fluctuations~\cite{aggarwal}.
 We compute the thermodynamic potential as a function of $\mu_q$ in a range of $0<\mu_q<400$MeV with an interval of $0.1$MeV for a set of temperatures.
 Then using the method of numerical derivative we obtain the observables.